wilsonz347/PagePal/README.md

   - Streamlit
 - **Data Source**: Books dataset from [Kaggle](https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset)

+## Deployment
+The deployment can be found here: https://wilsonz347-pagepal-app-ji2sz2.streamlit.app/

 ## Dataset License
 The dataset used in this project is in the **public domain**.
 You are free to use, modify, and distribute it without any restrictions.